apple/swift-metrics/README.md

 }
 ```

-Here is an example for such implementation
+Here is an example in-memory implementation:

 ```swift
 class SimpleMetricsLibrary: MetricsHandler {